rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

 {% include _toc.html %}

-This are the notes I took while I studied to become Cloud Foundry certified.
+Here is a hands-on introduction to using Cloud Foundry (and becoming Cloud Foundry certified).

 A lot of thought has gone into the sequencing of information presented so you learn the most in the least time possible.
+Concepts are introduced after you take action.

 ## What is Cloud Foundry?